jukuly/scribeai/README.md

 Run: npm run electron-serve
 Build: npm run electron-build

+Once the app is launched, you can highlight some text and use the shortcut: Ctrl+Shift+Space to open the writing assistant pop-up.
+Also, you can close the main window, the app will just be minimized in the system tray.

 You're also gonna need an OpenAI API key and a firebase project.
 Then, you'll be able to setup two .env files, one in the ./functions directory and one in the root directory.